cake-lab/2021-mitre-ectf/docs/scum.md

 differs from SRTP in the following key aspects:

 1. SCUM uses the authenticated SRTP global sequence number as a means for preventing replay attacks
-    - SEDs only accept the current message count, or a message count from the future to simplify unsychronized state recovery
+    - SEDs only accept the current message count, or a message count from the future to simplify unsynchronized state recovery
     - SRTP uses a database of previous messages to detect replays within a recent message window
     - SRTP does not use the sequence number in a cryptographic way at the protocol layer, but suggests it may be used for security features at the application layer